Tokyo Shio Ramen Kit for 4

 - This package ships partially frozen with ice packs, may thaw in transit

-- Upon arrival, place soup broth, fat, shoyu & shio tare, and rye noodles in the freezer for up to 2 weeks
+- If planning to cook outside the recommended window, place 50/50 soup, mixed fat, shio tare, Pork Chashu and rye noodles in the freezer for up to 2 weeks.

-- Chashu may be kept in the fridge for up to 3 days
+- Pork Chashu can be refrigerated for up to 3 days.

-- Scallions may be kept in the fridge for up to 2 days
+- Scallions can be refrigerated for up to 2 days.

-- Set roasted tomatoes, soft eggs, and rye noodles aside on a plate to temper at room temperature for at least a half hour
+- Slice the scallions into thin coins and set aside on a plate with the roasted tomatoes, soft eggs, and rye noodles to come to room temperature for at least 30 minutes.

-- Bring 6 quarts of unsalted water in a large pot, make sure there is enough water to keep at a rolling boil once noodles are added.
+- In a large pot, bring 6 quarts of unsalted water to a boil.
+Make sure there is enough water to keep at a rolling boil once noodles are added.

-- Place the noodles at the center of the bowls, divide them evenly.
+- Place the noodles at the center of the bowls, evenly divided.

-- With a ladle, carefully divide the hot soup in the bowls evenly.
+- With a ladle, carefully divide the hot soup evenly between the bowls.

 - Enjoy and happy slurping!